Multiuser Random Coding Techniques for Mismatched Decoding: Abstract

 \section{Abstract}

-This paper studies multiuser coding techniques for channel coding with a given (possibly suboptimal) decoding rule.
-For the mismatched discrete memoryless multiple-access channel, error exponents are obtained which are tight with respect to the ensemble average, and positive within the interior of Lapidoth's achievable rate region.
-In the special case of maximum-likelihood decoding, the ensemble tightness of the exponent of Liu-Hughes is proved.
-Alternative expressions for the error exponents and rate regions are given, including expressions obtained using Lagrange duality which extend immediately to general alphabets.

-In the setting of single-user mismatched decoding, similar analysis techniques are applied to two types of superposition coding.
-The standard version is shown to yield an achievable rate which is at least as high as that of Lapidoth's expurgated parallel coding rate after the optimization of the parameters.
-A refined version of superposition coding is shown to achieve rates at least as good as the standard version for any set of random-coding parameters, and it is shown that the gap between the two can be significant when the input distribution is fixed.
+This paper studies multiuser random coding techniques for channel coding with a given (possibly suboptimal) decoding rule.
+For the mismatched discrete memoryless multiple-access channel, an error exponent is obtained that is tight with respect to the ensemble average, and positive within the interior of Lapidoth's achievable rate region.
+This exponent proves the ensemble tightness of the exponent of Liu and Hughes in the case of maximum-likelihood decoding.
+An equivalent dual form of Lapidoth's achievable rate region is given, and the latter is shown to extend immediately to channels with infinite and continuous alphabets.
+In the setting of single-user mismatched decoding, similar analysis techniques are applied to a refined version of superposition coding, which is shown to achieve rates at least as high as standard superposition coding for any set of random-coding parameters.

-\symbolfootnote[0]{ J. Scarlett is with the Department of Engineering, University of Cambridge, Cambridge, CB2 1PZ, U.K. (e-mail: jmscarlett@gmail.com).
+\symbolfootnote[0]{ J. Scarlett was with the Department of Engineering, University of Cambridge, Cambridge, CB2 1PZ, U.K. He is now with the Laboratory for Information and Inference Systems, \'Ecole Polytechnique F\'ed\'erale de Lausanne, CH-1015, Switzerland (e-mail: jmscarlett@gmail.com).
 A. Martinez is with the Department of Information and Communication Technologies, Universitat Pompeu Fabra, 08018 Barcelona, Spain (e-mail: alfonso.martinez@ieee.org).
 A. Guill\'en i F\`abregas is with the Instituci\'o Catalana de Recerca i Estudis Avan\c{c}ats (ICREA), the Department of Information and Communication Technologies, Universitat Pompeu Fabra, 08018 Barcelona, Spain, and also with the Department of Engineering, University of Cambridge, Cambridge, CB2 1PZ, U.K. (e-mail: guillen@ieee.org).

-This work has been funded in part by the European Research Council under ERC grant agreement 259663, by the European Union's 7th Framework Programme (PEOPLE-2011-CIG) under grant agreement 303633 and by the Spanish Ministry of Economy and Competitiveness under grants RYC-2011-08150 and TEC2012-38800-C03-03.
+This work has been funded in part by the European Research Council under ERC grant agreement 259663, by the European Union's 7th Framework Programme under grant agreement 303633 and by the Spanish Ministry of Economy and Competitiveness under grants RYC-2011-08150 and TEC2012-38800-C03-03.

-This work was presented in part at the 50th Annual Allerton Conference on Communication, Control and Computing (2012), and at the International Symposium on Information Theory (2013). }
+This work was presented in part at the 50th Annual Allerton Conference on Communication, Control and Computing 2012, and at the 2013 IEEE International Symposium on Information Theory. }